ElementsProject/libwally-core/README.md

    interface.
 After building, see `src/swig_java/src/com/blockstream/libwally/Wally.java` for the Java interface definition (default: no).
 - `--disable-elements`.
 Disables support for [Elements](https://elementsproject.org/)
-   features, including [Liquid](https://blockstream.com/liquid/) support (default: no).
+   features, including [Liquid](https://blockstream.com/liquid/) support.
+Elements functions exported by the library will always return WALLY_ERROR (default: no).
-   Note that to use Elements API calls from C/C++, the caller must define `BUILD_ELEMENTS` when including the wally header files.
 - `--disable-elements-abi`.
-Ensures that exposed library structures maintain the same ABI regardless of `--disable-elements`.
-If disabled, elements support must be disabled and the user must define `WALLY_ABI_NO_ELEMENTS` before including all wally header files.
-   This option *must be set if wally is being installed as a system/shared library*. (default: no).
+Changes the exposed library ABI to completely remove Elements structure members and exported functions.
+When configured, elements support must be disabled and the user must define `WALLY_ABI_NO_ELEMENTS` before including all wally header files.
+This option *must not be given if wally is being installed as a system/shared library*. (default: no).
 - `--enabled-standard-secp`.
 Excludes support for features that are unavailable in the standard [libsecp256k1 library](https://github.com/bitcoin-core/secp256k1).
 - `--enable-mbed-tls`.
 Use mbed-tls hashing functions if available.
 This typically